Tools for Industry

 The Government of the Northwest Territories considers it a best practice for all developers to develop a Wildlife Management and Monitoring Plan (WMMP) for their project.
 A WMMP allows developers to demonstrate how they will mitigate the impacts of their project, remain in compliance with regulatory requirements and address public concern.

 Where critical habitat has been identified for Endangered or Threatened species under the federal Species at Risk Act, it must be protected from destruction.
-For guidance on activities likely to result in the destruction of critical habitat, see the national recovery strategy for the species on the on the federal Species at Risk Public Registry.
+For guidance on activities likely to result in the destruction of critical habitat, refer to the national recovery strategy for the individual species on the on the federal Species at Risk Public Registry.

 Caribou range planning